vmware/PowerCLI-Example-Scripts/Modules/VMware.VCGChecker/README.md

 * Get-VCGStatus: cmdlet to check hardware compatibility by query VCG website
 * Export-VCGReport: cmdlet to export the summary/html/csv reports

-1. You need to first import this module after you import PowerCLI module PS> Import-Module <path_to_VMware.VCGChecker.psd1>
+1. You need to first import this module after you import PowerCLI module
+PS> Import-Module <path_to_VMware.VCGChecker.psd1>

-2. Connect to the target vSphere hosts using Connect-VIServer and get VMHosts PS> Connect-VIServer -Server <server> -User <username> -Password <password> PS> $vmhosts = Get-VMHost
+2. Connect to the target vSphere hosts using Connect-VIServer and get VMHosts
+PS> Connect-VIServer -Server &lt;server> -User &lt;username> -Password &lt;password>
+PS> $vmhosts = Get-VMHost

 3. Collect the hardware data
 PS> $hwdata = Get-VCGHWInfo -vmHosts $vmhosts
 Note: if you don't have internet access, you need to connect your client to internet before proceeding to the next step.

-4. Specify the target vSphere release you want to check and submit the hardware data to VMware website PS> $vcgdata= Get-VCGStatus -Data $hwdata -Version '<release>'
+4. Specify the target vSphere release you want to check and submit the hardware data to VMware website
+PS> $vcgdata= Get-VCGStatus -Data $hwdata -Version '&lt;release>'

 5. Save the compatibility reports
-PS> Export-VCGReport -Data $vcgdata -Dir <dir>
+PS> Export-VCGReport -Data $vcgdata -Dir &lt;dir>

 # Known Limitation
 * The module is not able to get the firmware version for HBA devices.